GOP eyes vote on Biden impeachment inquiry to shore up authority

 “I think it was just brought up for discussion purposes, and I anticipate the Speaker and the leadership team are going to make a decision on which way they want to go,” Donalds said.
 “But as far as I’m concerned, we don’t need to vote for an impeachment inquiry, because the only vote that matters on the floor is if you’re actually going to impeach or not.
 And you’ve seen all of our resolutions.
 We could bring [those] anytime we want to.”

-GOP leaders sought to show their impeachment inquiry as advancing Wednesday, rolling out a new website dedicated to the effort as the chairs of the three panels conducting the investigation weighed in on the need to move forward.
+GOP leaders sought to show their impeachment inquiry as advancing, rolling out a website Wednesday dedicated to the effort as the chairs of the three panels conducting the investigation weighed in on the need to move forward.

 But they did not publicly address a coming vote, with House Majority Leader Steve Scalise (R-La.) knocking the White House for failing to turn over all the records they have requested.